kailash-manasarovar/statement/docs/timeline/2023/march.md

 - I do not believe this voice.
 - Incidentally, this voice has a British accent.

-!!! tip "Suggestions through the walls"
+!!! tip "Suggestions through the walls or North London's finest?"
     - I'm wondering if sometimes the neighbors who were involved in the conspiracy, probably the upstairs ones, were able to speak directly to me through the walls of my apartment (given the walls were so thin and you can hear everything).
     - If I was drugged and in a very confused state, a statement like "He is not for you" might appear to be coming from my own mind.
     - It was an alien thought though.